Back to blog

 Frequently asked questions

-The 6-part framework: subject + action + context + style + camera + motion.
-Order matters — front-load subject and action; camera and motion modifiers go in the back half.
-Kling responds especially well to explicit motion descriptions because its training emphasized motion fidelity.
+What's the best prompt format for Kling AI?
+The strongest Kling AI prompt format is a 6-part framework: subject + action + context + style + camera + motion.
+Front-load the subject and action; camera and motion modifiers go in the back half.
+Kling responds especially well to explicit motion descriptions because Kuaishou trained the model with heavy emphasis on motion fidelity and physics.

-Image-to-video (I2V) when you have a reference image you love.
-Kling's I2V is best-in-class — preserves source identity, lighting, composition while adding motion.
-Text-to-video for original concepts.
-Many pros generate the still in Midjourney first, then animate via Kling I2V.
+Should I use text-to-video or image-to-video in Kling?
+Use image-to-video (I2V) when you have a reference still you love; Kling's I2V preserves source identity, lighting, and composition while adding motion.
+Use text-to-video (T2V) for original concepts.
+A common pro pipeline is to generate the still in Midjourney first, then animate it through Kling I2V.

 Free Chrome Extension